A Unified Framework for Community Detection and Model Selection in Blockmodels: Application to real-world datasets

-\textbf{DBLP}: The DBLP four-area network was curated by \citet{gao2009graph} and \citet{ji2010graph} from the Digital Bibliography \& Library Project (DBLP), a computer science bibliographical database.
-The original dataset consists of 14376 papers written by 14475 authors from four research areas related to data mining: \textit{database}, \textit{data mining}, \textit{information retrieval}, and \textit{artificial intelligence} ($K=4$).
-We analyzed a network formed by 4057 of the 14475 authors for which the true research areas were known, and two authors were assigned an edge if they published their work at the same conference.
-This network was also studied in \citet{sengupta2015spectral} in the context of spectral clustering in heterogeneous networks.
+\textbf{DBLP}: The DBLP network consists of $n=4057$ researchers from $K=4$ research areas: {database}, {data mining}, {information retrieval}, and {artificial intelligence} \citep{gao2009graph, ji2010graph}.
+Two researchers are connected if they published at the same conference \citep{yanchenko2024generalized,bhadra2025scalable,chakrabarty2025subsampling}.

-In Table \ref{tab:data}, we report the outputs of the model selection procedure on these five networks.
-We first test if the given network can be modeled by the SBM, against, if it should be modeled as a DCBM. \ We find that for all the five networks, the test is rejected.
-We know that the SBM is the simplest network model to incorporate community structure.
-While many real-world networks exhibit community structure, we are not surprised if they can not be well-represented by the SBM.
-Next, we test if the given network can be modeled by the DCBM, against, if we would need a more complicated blockmodel, such as PABM, to model it.
-We find that for two of our networks, the Karate Club network and the Dolphin network, the test is not rejected.
+From Table \ref{tab:data}, we observe that the SBM vs. DCBM test is rejected for all networks.
+This is not surprising, because the SBM is a simplistic model that does not adequately capture the real-world characteristics of networks.
+Next, the DCBM vs. PABM test is not rejected for the Karate Club and Dolphin networks.
 Therefore, the conclusion is that while the SBM is not good enough to model these two networks, the DCBM is able to explain the community structure very well.
-The other three networks, the British MPs network, the political blogs network, and the DBLP network, are still rejected, concluding that they can not be accurately represented by the DCBM as well.
+The DCBM vs. PABM test is rejected for the British MP network, the political blogs network, and the DBLP network, implying that these three networks can not be accurately represented by the DCBM.